-Unfortunately we are prone to fracture or crack our bones sometimes.
-What that happens, it’s traditional to use a plaster cast to hold the affected bone in place while it heals.
-But plaster casts are hot, heavy and itchy, not allowing the skin to breathe.
-This
+Unfortunately, we are prone to fracture or crack our bones.
+When this happens, it’s traditional to use a plaster cast to hold the affected bone in place while it heals.
+But, plaster casts are often hot, heavy and itchy, not allowing the skin to breathe.

-3D printed solution was made by creating a scan of the patient’s arm along with a detailed X-ray.
-Not only is this cast lighter and stronger than plaster, but it can be tailored to provide added strength and support precisely at the point of the break where it is needed, while reducing weight and providing a degree of flexibility elsewhere.
+The 3D printed solution pictured above was developed by creating a scan of the patient’s arm along with a detailed X-ray.
+Not only is this cast lighter and stronger than plaster, but it can be tailored to provide strength and support precisely at the point of the break where it is needed, while reducing weight and providing an added degree of flexibility.

-Tooth decay and tooth loss is as old as man himself.
+Tooth decay can potentially result in cavities or even tooth loss.
 We dread to consider what early dentistry must have been like.
-Dentures and artificial teeth are now quite commonplace, and it’s even possible to 3D print teeth in high-tech materials like stainless steel or titanium.
-But here’s another future option.
-This tooth is made from ordinary dental resin that’s been impregnated with ammonium salts.
-The result is that it kills most disease-causing bacteria on contact.
-Even with dentures there is still the danger of gum and nerve disease but this innovation might make that a thing of the past, and it’s almost as strong as the real thing.
+Luckily, dentures and artificial teeth are now quite commonplace, and 3D printing in medicine has even made it possible to 3D print teeth in high-tech materials like stainless steel or titanium.
+But, now there’s another option to consider.
+This tooth can be made from ordinary dental resin that has been inseminated with ammonium salts, which kills most disease-causing bacteria on contact.
+Even with dentures, there is still the danger of gum and nerve disease.
+However, this innovation might make that practice obsolete, and it’s almost as strong as the real thing.

-In part two, we’ll look at other medical miracles taking place involving tissue, organs and drug therapies.
-In the meantime, learn more about our 3D printing services in stainless steel, aluminum and titanium and see how we can help you make what was once impossible, possible.
+In part two of our series, we’ll look at other medical miracles taking place involving tissue, organs and drug therapies.
+In the meantime, learn more about our 3D printing services in stainless steel, aluminum and titanium and see how Star Rapid can help you make what was once impossible, possible.